Town Hall House trigeneration

 The City of Sydney plans to reduce our greenhouse gas emissions by 70% by 2030 – trigeneration could help us reach this goal.

-We are investigating the installation of a low carbon trigeneration plant that would produce clean local power, heating and cooling for Sydney Town Hall and the neighbouring Town Hall House where over 1,500 City employees work.
-Hundreds of lights, printers, computers, air conditioners and the City's electric vehicle fleet would be powered by the plant.
+We are planning to install a low carbon trigeneration plant that will produce low carbon local power, heating and cooling for Sydney Town Hall and the neighbouring Town Hall House where over 1,500 City employees work.
+Hundreds of lights, printers, computers, air conditioners and the City's electric vehicle fleet will be powered by the plant.

 Trigeneration is more than twice as efficient as coal-fired power stations that produce around 80% of Sydney's electricity – heat by-products created at coal-fired power stations are wasted but trigeneration captures and uses them for air-conditioning, heating and hot water services.
-Installing trigeneration at Town Hall House would allow for future expansion to the nearby Queen Victoria Building, and potentially other buildings in the area.
+Installing trigeneration at Town Hall House will allow for possible future connections to supply nearby buildings with chilled water for low carbon air-conditioning.

 How trigeneration works

 The 'tri' in trigeneration refers to 3 simultaneous outputs from the gas-fired engines, low-carbon electricity, hot water to heat buildings and chilled water to cool buildings.